JeremyHudson43/HudsonRepo/README.md

 Leftover notebooks I wrote for the Data Science 2019 course as part of the PodKnow project.

-Results from running the program on the King James Bible can be found in the "Results" folder inside the "Text Analysis Program" folder.

  ## Group Project Repositories I have contributed to